 Request for Qualifications (RFQ)

-HUD’s NOFA invites competitive applications for 2 funding years, FY 2018 and FY 2019.
-Econometrica intends to request funding from both funding years.
+Complete responses to the Econometrica Consultant/Contractor Partner Request for Quotation (RFQ) are due by 5 p.m.
+ET on Thursday, March 9, 2023.
+HUD’s NOFO invites competitive applications for 2 funding years, FY 2022 and FY 2023, and Econometrica intends to request funding from both funding years.

-- Affordable housing, mixed finance (including Low-Income Housing Tax Credits and Rental Assistance Demonstration), and homeownership.
+- Affordable housing, mixed finance (including Low-Income Housing Tax Credits (LIHTC) and the Rental Assistance Demonstration (RAD)), and homeownership.

-- Public housing operations and programs, including public housing accounting, Moving to Work, and Section 3.
+- Public housing operations and programs, including public housing accounting, Moving to Work, Family Self-Sufficiency (FSS), Jobs Plus, and Section 3.

 - Choice Neighborhoods, Promise Zones and Opportunity Zones.